-- Flexible Payment Models: ThriveCart has flexible payment models, including subscriptions, trials, and plans.
+- Flexible Payment Options: ThriveCart has flexible payment models, including subscriptions, trials, and plans.

 - Granular Coupon Control: The platform gives you absolute control over discounts and coupons.

 - Built-in Affiliate Management: If you want to set up affiliates to sell your products, they have the functionality built in.

 - Easy Reporting: ThriveCart offers a reporting dashboard with advanced filters that is simple to use, and offers in-depth insights to boost your marketing results.

 - Detailed Documentation: ThriveCart has a library full of detailed support articles, how-to tutorials, and more to provide support for all possible issues.

 - Facebook Community: There is an active Facebook community group where you can ask questions and network with other like-minded individuals.

 - Lack of Customization Features: It lacks the robust customization features found in some other shopping cart options.